ziriraha/snieves-donana-benchmark/models/README.md

 ## Datasets
 For training some models expect a specific format for the dataset.
 Megadetector and YOLO use the same format (`dataset.yaml`).
 Faster RCNN takes a different format (`confi_dataset.yaml`).
 More information about these datasets in the _dataset_ directory.

+## Environment definition
+Modify the constant in the `utils.py` file:
+- DATASET_YAML: the absolute path to the dataset.yaml file.
+- CONFI_DATASET_YAML: the absolute path to the confi_dataset.yaml file.
+- TEST_PATH: the absolute path to the downloaded test dataset split.